AdobeDocs/experience-manager-64.en/help/communities/client-customize.md

 * /libs/social/&lt;feature&gt;/components/hbs/&lt;component name&gt;/clientlibs

-For example
+For example:

-* client folder node: /libs/social/forum/hbs/forum/clientlibs
+* Client folder node: /libs/social/forum/hbs/forum/clientlibs
-* categories property: cq.social.author.hbs.forum
+* Categories property: cq.social.author.hbs.forum

 Note: while author clientlibs never embed other libraries, they do list their dependencies.
 When embedded in other libraries, the dependencies are not automatically pulled in and must be embedded as well.